Are you wondering what to do when child support is not being paid? Keep reading to find out your best next move.

 Know Your Legal Rights

 In almost all cases, the parent who spends less time with the children in custody arrangements is the one who pays support to the other parent.
-The assumption here is that the parent with primary custody will handle the child’s expenses while they are in their care.
+The assumption is that the parent with primary custody will handle the child’s expenses while in their care.

-There are several guidelines in each state that outline how child support amounts are landed upon.
+Several guidelines in each state outline how child support amounts are landed upon.
 Spouses might also request a particular amount that doesn’t necessarily adhere to the state guidelines.

-When child support payments are not kept up with, it can leave a single parent in a perilous financial situation.
-Often, these single parents then have to look to the government for state and financial aid.
+When child support payments are not kept up, it can leave a single parent in a difficult financial situation.
+These single parents often have to look to the government for state and financial aid.
 For this reason, the government has severely cracked down on those who seek to avoid paying proper child support.

 An Attorney Can Help

 If your former spouse has ceased to pay their fair share of child support, you should immediately contact a child support lawyer.
-The next steps you need to take will require knowledge of the law and the justice system.
+The following steps will require knowledge of the law and the justice system.
 An experienced lawyer will make sure you proceed down the proper path.

 Your attorney can reach out to your spouse (or your spouse’s attorney) and issue a formal complaint.
-Sometimes, this is all it takes to get the support payments coming in.
+Sometimes, this is all it takes to get the support payments.
 Once a figure of authority reaches out, your ex might get spooked and start sending money again.

-If your former spouse claims that they can no longer pay the amount decided, you might have to go back to court, where you’ll definitely need the help of your attorney.
-There are situations in which your ex can negotiate the terms of the payment plan down.
+If your former spouse claims that they can no longer pay the amount decided, you might have to go back to court, where you’ll need the help of your child support lawyer.
+There are situations where your ex can negotiate the terms of the payment plan down.

-If they’ve suffered a job loss or a reduction in income, they can win a negotiation.
-Your attorney will fight for you and ensure you get as much compensation as humanly possible.
+They can win a negotiation if they’ve suffered a job loss or a reduction in income.
+Your attorney will fight for you and ensure you get as much compensation as possible.
 They will push your ex to prove their claims with hard evidence.

-There are instances where your ex may be taking actions that are against the law.
-If they are intentionally reducing their income to avoid paying support, for example, the court may take specific steps to ensure that the payment amounts stay at the same rate.
+There are instances where your ex may be acting against the law.
+If they are intentionally reducing their income to avoid paying support, the court may take specific steps to ensure that the payment amounts stay at the same rate.